apache/age-website/docs/clauses/match.md

-### Match on edge type and use a variable
+### Match on edge label with a variable

-If you both want to introduce a variable to hold the edge, and specify the edge type you want, just add them both.
+If you want to use a variable to hold the edge, and specify the edge label you want, you can do so by specifying them both.

 Query